 Phase 1 was implemented July 1, 2010, and shows a range of programs for which North Carolina residents may be eligible; provides them with information they need to make an informed decision about pursuing program assistance; and simplifies the process to encourage participation.
 This resident-driven model increases the likelihood that the plans, benefits and services put in place to help individuals and families achieve self-sufficiency will be successful.

-Phase 2 for Medicaid screening and application intake was rolled out to all 100 counties August 16, 2012.
-Similar to FNS functionality, North Carolina residents will have the opportunity to review the new Medicaid Information Fact Sheet when beginning the application process or opening an already existing account.
-The new Medicaid Information Fact Sheet will provide information about Medicaid and North Carolina Health Choice (NCHC) for children, covered services and an individualís responsibilities and rights.
+Phase 2 Medicaid application intake was implemented August 16, 2012.
+Similar to FNS functionality, North Carolina residents have the opportunity to review the new Medicaid Information Fact Sheet when beginning the application process or opening an already existing account.
+The Medicaid Information Fact Sheet provides information about Medicaid and North Carolina Health Choice (NCHC) for children, covered services and an individualís responsibilities and rights.

 Phase 3 FNS was integrated as part of the NC FAST Case Management System in April 2013.
 Customers now have the opportunity to apply for FNS online, and enter the required information for the application.
 They have the option to electronically sign and submit an FNS application.
 The NC FAST System then routes the FNS application to the appropriate county department of social services for processing.